marvinroger/arduino-shutters/README.md

 * **`haltCallback`**: Function to execute for the shutters to halt
 * **`getStateCallback`**: Function to get state.
 This must return the state byte, or 255 if you don't know the state byte (on first boot)
 * **`setStateCallback(byte state)`**: Function to set the state byte.
 Store this in the EEPROM of SPIFFS, etc.
+* **`calibrationRatio`**: The calibration ratio.
+If the full course is 30 sec. and the ratio is 0.1, the calibration time will be 30 * 0.1 = 3 sec.
+Defaults to 0.1

 #### bool .begin ()